From individual behaviour to an evaluation of the collective evolution of crowds along footbridges: Crowd modelling

-As previously mentioned, pedestrians are assumed to have a \emph{desired} walk velocity, which is kept in the absence of other nearby people.
-This velocity is expressed through a vector field
+We assume pedestrians to have a desired walk velocity, which is kept in the absence of other people nearby.
+We express this velocity through a vector field

-which is evaluated at the agent's position.
-On the other hand, to obtain the \emph{interaction velocity} a mapping
+that is evaluated at the agent's position.
+On the other hand, to obtain the \emph{interaction velocity} we consider a vector-valued interaction kernel

-is considered, such that $k(X_t,\,y)$ models the \emph{reaction} that the test pedestrian in $X_t$ has to another pedestrian in $y$.
-However, since pedestrians generally interact with a few nearby walkers on the basis of the \emph{perceived} surrounding crowd distribution, the interaction velocity is ultimately constructed by first restricting $k$ to a region $S(X_t)\subset D$ around $X_t$ and then weighting pairwise interactions with the local crowding expressed by $\rho_t$, i.e.,
+such that $K(y-X_t)$ models the reaction that the test pedestrian in $X_t$ has to another pedestrian in $y$ on the basis of their relative position $y-X_t$.
+However, since pedestrians generally interact with few nearby walkers from the surrounding crowd distribution, the interaction velocity is ultimately constructed by considering the action of $K$ only in a region $S(X_t)\subset D$ around $X_t$ and weighting pairwise interactions by the local crowding $\rho_t$ (cf. analogous considerations in~\cite{lachapelle2011mean}), i.e.,

-where $\ind{S(X_t)}$ denotes the characteristic function of the set $S(X_t)$.
-The latter models to the so-called \emph{sensory region} of the test pedestrian (see Fig.~\ref{fig:ind_vs_coll} and, e.g.,~\cite{fruin1987BOOK,bruno2011AMM}).
-Coherently with human physiology, such a region is expected to be bounded and possibly anisotropic with respect to the pedestrian direction of movement.
-Since the sensory region is bounded, individuals cannot voluntarily produce the collective trends that one can observe by looking at the global crowd distribution $\rho_t$, because they have a limited perception of the group they are part of.
+The set $S(X_t)$ is the so-called \emph{sensory region} of the test pedestrian (see Fig.~\ref{fig:ind_vs_coll} and, e.g.,~\cite{bruno2011AMM,fruin1987BOOK}).
+This region is expected to be bounded and possibly anisotropic with respect to the pedestrian direction of movement.